Antimicrobial: Alcohols

 Alcohols are commonly used as disinfectants and antiseptics.
 Alcohols kill vegetative bacteria, most viruses and fungi.
 Ethyl alcohol, n-propanol and isopropyl alcohol are the most commonly used antimicrobial agents.
 Methanol is also a disinfecting agent but is not generally used as it is highly poisonous.
 Escherichia coli, Salmonella, and Staphylococcus aureus are a few bacteria whose growth can be inhibited by alcohols.
-Alcohols have a high efficiency against enveloped viruses (60-70% ethyl alcohol) 70% isopropyl alcohol or ethanol are highly effective as an antimicrobial agent.
+Alcohols have a high efficiency against enveloped viruses (60–70% ethyl alcohol) 70% isopropyl alcohol or ethanol are highly effective as an antimicrobial agent.
 In the presence of water, 70% alcohol causes coagulation of the proteins thus inhibiting microbial growth.
 Alcohols are not quite efficient when it comes to spores.
 The mode of action is by denaturing the proteins.
 Alcohols interfere with the hydrogen bonds present in the protein structure.
 Alcohols also dissolve the lipid membranes that are present in microorganisms.
-Disruption of the cell membrane is another property of alcohols that aid in cell death.
+Disruption of the cell membrane is another property of alcohols that aids in cell death.
 Alcohols are cheap and effective antimicrobials.
 They are widely used in the pharmaceutical industry.
 Alcohols are commonly used in hand sanitizers, antiseptics, and disinfectants.

-Phenol and Phenolic compounds
+Phenol

-Phenol also known as carbolic acid was one of the first chemicals which was used as an antimicrobial agent.
+Phenol, also known as carbolic acid, was one of the first chemicals was used as an antimicrobial agent.
 It has high antiseptic properties.
-It is bacteriostatic at concentrations of 0.1%–1% and is bactericidal/fungicidal at 1%–2%.
+It is bacteriostatic at concentrations of 0.1%–1% and is bactericidal and fungicidal at 1%–2%.
 A 5% solution kills anthrax spores in 48 hr.

 Phenols are most commonly used in oral mouth washes and household cleaning agents.
 They are active against a wide range of bacteria, fungi and viruses.
-Today phenol derivatives such as thymol and cresol are used because they are less toxic compared to phenol.
+Phenol derivatives, such as thymol and cresol, are used because they are less toxic compared to phenol.
 These phenolic compounds have a benzene ring along with the –OH group incorporated into their structures.
 They have a higher antimicrobial activity.
 These compounds inhibit microbial growth by precipitating proteins which lead to their denaturation and by penetrating into the cell membrane of microorganisms and disrupting it.
-Phenolic compounds can also deactivate enzymes and damage the amino acids in microbial cells.
-Phenolics such as fentichlore, an antibacterial and antifungal agent are used as an oral treatment for fungal infections.
-Trischlosan is highly effective against both gram-positive and gram-negative bacteria.
-Hexachlorophene (Bisphenol) is used as a surfactant.
+Hexachlorophene (bisphenol) is used as a surfactant.
 It is widely used in soaps, handwashes, and skin products because of its antiseptic properties.
 It is also used as a sterilizing agent.
 Cresol is an effective antimicrobial and is widely used in mouthwashes and cough drops.
-Phenolics have high antimicrobial activity against bacteria such as Staphylococcus epidermidis and Pseudomonas aeruginosa.
-2-Phenylphenol-water solutions are used in immersion treatments of fruit for packing.
-(It is not used on the packing materials however.)
-Ihloff and Kalitzki 1961 find a small but measurable amount remains in the skin of fruits processed in this manner.